 Monitoring of risk management actions

 Critical risks for the Group are closely monitored by the Group Risk Committee – members of the Executive Committee are appointed as Risk Sponsors – to ensure that these risks are adequately addressed.
 Particular attention is paid to cross-checking the analysis with the materiality analysis performed by the Sustainable Development & Energy Function.

 Solvay’s systematic risk management approach is integrated within its strategy, business decisions, and operations.
 It ensures that Group leaders proactively identify, assess, and manage all potentially significant risks.
 Risk assessment helps create value in the short, medium, and long term, and always takes sustainability into consideration.
 Two of the four main impact types used to assess risks reflect our growing sensitivity to extra-financial issues, namely impacts on people and on the environment.
 The other two – economic and reputational impacts – directly affect the Group’s operational and financial performance.
 In line with Solvay’s strategic objectives, risks are then categorized as follows: “main risks” (rated as the most critical), “emerging risks”, and “other risks”.

 Impact on the environment

 Implementation of risk management actions

-Risk management is a key success factor for Solvay because it allows us to mitigate risks associated with the solutions we provide.
+Risk management is a key success factor for Solvay.
 Improvements to Solvay’s Enterprise Risk Management methodology are allowing individual GBUs and Functions – and the Group as a whole – to more effectively prioritize risks and focus their risk response.
 A dedicated dashboard is updated twice a year to reflect both progress on mitigating actions and new developments in the risk environment.